vindasna/GeoLab/README.md

 ## Quick install

 1. Install dependencies.
-2. In ./GeoLab/CMakeLists.txt change in line 19 ("set(ENV{PYTHONPATH} "PATH_TO_YOUR_PYTHON_MODULES")") PATH_TO_YOUR_PYTHON_MODULES to the path with your python modules (for default python in ubuntu you can delete the line or change for : /home/nv264568/.local/lib/python3.6/site-packages)
+2. In ./GeoLab/CMakeLists.txt line 19 ("set(PYTHON_BINARY "/usr/bin/python3")") replace "/usr/bin/python3" by your python binary if you are using a virtual environment..
 3. Clone Git repository and compile:

     $ git clone https://github.com/vindasna/GeoLab